-Methicillin-resistant staphylococcus aureus (MRSA) is a potentially serious infection that resists antibiotics.
+Methicillin-resistant staphylococcus aureus (MRSA) is a potentially serious infection that resists this antibiotic used to treat infections.
+It is usually resistant to many antibiotics.
 MRSA can affect the skin, blood, bones, or lungs.
 A person can either be infected or colonized with MRSA.

 There are 2 types of MRSA infections: